 The GDPR has changed many companies’ ways to market their products and learn about their customers internally.
 The GDPR regulations will have a major impact on the ill deed people, and it will put a brake on those who misuse the information of an individual.

 Many enterprises take advantage of the loopholes to understand the consumer better and create a product around it, and you can take Apple for example.
 Facebook advertising artificial intelligence for example, which is far more advanced than many other rival advertising companies?

 There’s nothing to be ashamed for not knowing GDPR and its existence because a few months back even we were clueless about it.
 It’s never too late to learn the GDPR and its purpose and impact on the digital society.

-The General Data Protection Regulation is GDPR full form, and it is designed to regulate digital world with a set of legal guidelines.
-The GDPR helps the countries to put a break on the tools & companies collecting and processing the personal information of individuals in European Union or region.
+The General Data Protection Regulation is GDPR full form, and it is designed to regulate the digital world with a set of legal guidelines.
+The GDPR helps the countries to put a brake on the tools & companies collecting and processing the personal information of individuals in the European Union or region.

 (It would have been better if these legal guidelines were universal, but it is limited to only European Union.)